Cardiac Rehabilitation Phase IV: Long-Term Lifestyle Change

 - Type: Control and hold without resistance, with emphasis on the lower back and legs.

-Aerobic exercise in phase III rehab is a program designed for a lifetime of commitment.
+Aerobic exercise in phase IV rehab is a program designed for a lifetime of commitment.
 Make it enjoyable by choosing activities that you like.
-It is still important that you use your target heart rate and rating of perceived exertion (RPE) and modify your intensity as you improve or encounter difficulties.
+It is still important that you use your target heart rate and rating of perceived exertion (RPE) and modify your intensity as you improve or face difficulties.

 |Aerobic (walking, swimming, biking, rowing, jogging)||